 This is the field where the salesperson or project manager will briefly describe the work being performed.
 This is also a great place to provide instructions for the various aspects of the work being completed.

 - Tasks – these are the specific tasks that have been scheduled on this work order.
 Every part sold has a task associated with it.
 By marking a task complete, we can see who installed the part.
 Even though a task has the same name as a part, it is kept separate so that one technician can physically mark the part as delivered while another tech can actually mark the part as installed.
 More details on completing tasks are in the Tasks portion of this manual.

-- Parts To Deliver – this is a list of the parts that were sold to the customer that need to be delivered to the customer.
-More details on this in the Parts portion of the manual.
+- Parts To Deliver – this is a list of the parts that the sales team sold to the customer that needs to be delivered.
+More details are available in the Parts portion of the manual.

 Media Docs & Notes

-This section of the work order houses media (pictures and videos), document (PDF files and programming files) and notes.
+This work order section houses media (pictures and videos), documents (PDF files and programming files), and notes.
 While there are three different areas or folders, they all function about the same.
-Every note, document, or media file that has been captured for this particular customer is visible here on the work order, whether it was added by a salesperson in the office or a technician out in the field.
+Therefore, every note, document, or media file that has been captured for this particular customer is visible here on the work order, whether it was added by a salesperson in the office or a technician out in the field.